dfo-gulf-science/CADI/flex.md

 Specifically, our concerns include:

-1. _Erosion of Team Cohesion:_ physically fragmenting teams can impair their ability to communicate and collaborate effectively.
+1. _Reduced Productivity:_ Constantly switching desks can lead to an increase in distractions and lost time associated with the configuration and customization of workspaces.

-2. _Reduced Productivity:_ Constantly switching desks can lead to an increase in distractions and lost time associated with the configuration and customization of workspaces.
-Additionally, the erosion of team cohesion, as noted above can have a negative impact on a team performance.
+2. _Erosion of Team Cohesion:_ Physically fragmenting teams can impair their ability to communicate and collaborate effectively and thus diminshing their performance.

 3. _Reduced moral:_ The removal of assigned desks disrupts daily routines, diminishes employees’ sense of belonging and stability, and can negatively affect morale.